Longwater1234/WedemyServer/README.md

 # WedemyServer

 (Backend repo).
 A Springboot + Vue 3 + Typescript clone of Udemy, an e-learning platform.
 With PayPal and CreditCard checkout (both powered by **Braintree Payments**).
-Uses Spring Security, Spring Session Redis, and Cookies (httpOnly) for auth, _instead of_ stateless JWT Tokens.
+Uses Spring Security, Spring Session Redis, and Session-Cookies ( httpOnly) for auth, _instead of_ stateless JWT Tokens.
 CSRF protection is ENABLED.
-For simplicity, both UserDetails and UserRole
-(enum) are stored in the same table.
+For simplicity, both UserDetails and UserRole ( enum) are stored in the same table.
 Max 2 *concurrent* login sessions per user.
 You can easily customize these settings in [SecurityConfig](src/main/java/com/davistiba/wedemyserver/config/SecurityConfig.java).

 ## Requirements

-- JDK 11+
+- JDK 11 or higher
 - MySQL 8.0.x
 - Redis Server 6.0+ (local or Cloud)
 - [Google OAuth Credentials](https://console.developers.google.com/apis/credentials) (for _Google Login_)